Joe Cocker (album): Track listing

-On the album's release, the tracks that received the most attention on radio were "Black-Eyed Blues", "Woman to Woman" and the cover version of Gregg Allman's "Midnight Rider", which charted on the Billboard Hot 100, peaking at number 27.
+The cover version of Gregg Allman's "Midnight Rider" charted on the Billboard Hot 100, peaking at number 27.
+The b-side of that single, "Woman to Woman" also charted (peaking at number 56), as did the follow-up single, "Pardon Me Sir", which peaked at number 51.
+"High Time We Went" and "Black-Eyed Blues" had been released as a single in May 1971, peaking at number 22 on the Billboard chart.

 In 1996, the horn-and-piano riff from "Woman to Woman" was sampled by Tupac Shakur in his song "California Love"; it was a smash hit for Tupac, reaching No. 1 on the Billboard Hot 100.
-"Woman to Woman" was also featured in the soundtrack for the 2004 video game Grand Theft Auto: San Andreas, on the fictional classic rock radio station K-DST.